 These days I'm working on stories for various outlets, including the Guardian, Vox, and the Pudding.
 I was recently a judge for the Society for News Design's digital competition.
 I'm a senior fellow with USC Center for Health Journalism, which means I mentor the journalists who are part of the program's data fellowship.
 And I'm an affiliated researcher with a group at Northeastern University that is using data science and design to foster more diverse schools.

-I grew up in Kansas to Korean immigrants.
+I grew up in Kansas.
 I have a master's degree from NYU's Interactive Telecommunications Program.
 I now live in Brooklyn.